select, fit, and take care of costumes for cast members, and aid entertainers. May assist with multiple costume changes during performances.

 Yes, I'm sure

-Costume Attendants job description, Costume Attendants salary, Costume Attendants information, what is the job of a Costume Attendant like, pros and cons about Costume Attendants, colleges and universities for Costume Attendants, is Costume Attendants the right career for me, Easy careers to get into, careers in Personal Care and Service
+Costume Attendants job description, Costume Attendants salary, Costume Attendants information, what is the job of a Costume Attendant like, pros and cons about Costume Attendants, colleges and universities for Costume Attendants, is Costume Attendants the right career for me, careers in Personal Care and Service